Healthcare IT Spending Trends: What We’re Seeing

 Like with many other types of organizations, healthcare technology innovations have dramatically increased the amount of health data gathered about individuals.
 While this data gets integrated into clinical workflows it allows for healthcare organizations to gain more insights and value from massive amounts of patient data.
 Big data is allowing for quicker and easier diagnoses as well as helping health insurance providers to monitor their customer’s health more closely to allow for enhancements in insurance products.

-How to Eliminate Overspending on Healthcare IT
+How to Eliminate Excessive Healthcare IT Spending

 As healthcare organizations embrace these innovations, the risk of overpaying for these solutions and services grows commensurately.
 If hospitals want to avoid overspending on IT purchases and renewals (whether led by innovation or maintaining the status quo), they must answer 3 key questions: